Make your kitty’s ears perk up and draw out a curious “nyan” (that’s meow in Japanese!) with one of these delightfully clever names.

 - Chika (scattered flowers)

-- Chisai tori (little bird)
+- Chisai Tori (little bird)

-- Chīsana (pocket-size)
+- Chīsana (pocket-sized)

 - Fuji (unique)